Pesky Mosquito Summer Games...

 Get rid of any pooled water in your soil or stagnant water in your saucers.
 Or fill your planters with these mosquito-repelling plants.

-Whether you keep spares in a pile or built an awesome tire swing for your kids, make sure it's thoroughly dry.
+Whether you keep spares in a pile or built an outstanding tire swing for your kids, make sure it's thoroughly dry.